fpv-wtf/msp-osd/README.md

 * Reboot

 You can customize the font color by changing the 255 255 255 RGB values.

+## Configuration options

+Configuration options can be set using the CLI function in the WTFOS Configurator.

+To see available options, type `package-config get msp-osd` and press Enter.

+To set an option, type `package-config set msp-osd key value` and press Enter.
+Options do NOT set immediately, see next step:

+To apply options, type `package-config apply msp-osd`.

+Current available options:

+`fakehd_enable` : enables FakeHD, true/false
+`show_au_data` : enables AU data overlay on the right, true/false `show_waiting` : enables or disables MSP WAITING message, true/false.

 ## FAQ / Suggestions